laradrb/laradrb/README.md

 # Welcome to my GitHub 👋 I'm Lara
 After studying Law and Business Administration, my passion for technology led me to explore digital law and AI.
-Now, I am involved in a web development bootcamp, deepening my technical skills to connect both worlds and advance my career in the tech sector.
+After a web development bootcamp and a 6 months internship, I continue deepening my technical skills to connect both worlds and advance my career in the tech sector.

 ## 💫 About Me: